Many companies sponsor research at MIT by providing funds to support a research project on a topic of mutual interest.

 - Academic Publishing

-Sloan Management Review recently published "Best Practices for Industry-University Collaboration", a scholarly paper on research conducted by MIT that analyzes practices leading to successful conduct of research collaborations with universities by corporations and use of the knowledge gained from such collaborations by the corporations for commerical benefit.
+Sloan Management Review published "Best Practices for Industry-University Collaboration", a scholarly paper on research conducted by MIT that analyzes practices leading to successful conduct of research collaborations with universities by corporations and use of the knowledge gained from such collaborations by the corporations for commerical benefit.